User Guide

 Contacting targeted tutors is made easy with the mail command.
 The command opens the user’s default mail client and specifies the “to” section in emails with the targeted tutors.

-Format: mail INDEX
+Format: mail INDEX or mail all

 Note: